Our tool for managing your permission to our use of cookies is temporarily offline. Therefore some functionality is missing.

 What happens when two iconic British brands unite to explore an innovative new approach to sustainability in the automotive industry?

-To Paul, simplicity lies at the heart of sustainable design: “Maybe in the future, we’ll not need lots of gadgets in our car.
-If we added less and used recycled and recyclable materials, then it would create a more sustainable world.”
+To Paul, simplicity lies at the heart of innovative design: “Maybe in the future, we’ll not need lots of gadgets in our car.
+If we added less and used recycled and recyclable materials, then it could contribute to a more sustainable world.”

 The name ‘MINI STRIP’ is a direct reference to this simplicity and the effect it had on the design process.
 Adhering to the classic design principles ‘less is more’ and ‘form follows function’, we stripped a MINI Cooper SE back to its bare essence before reassembling it using only its most essential components.
 This reduction resulted in a minimalist car with a fresh and unusual design that still retains a premium appeal.